ariel-frischer/RA.Aid-swe-bench/README.md

 ## Description

-This project provides a streamlined interface for running the RA-AID agent on the SWE Bench dataset.
+Streamlined interface for running the RA-AID agent on the SWE Bench dataset.
 It's designed to make it easier to test and evaluate the RA-AID agent's performance on software engineering tasks.
 Many of the files in this repo have been modified from the source: https://github.com/Aider-AI/aider-swe-bench

 ## Installation